MorganResearchLab/scarecrow/docs/example_scale.md

-3rd XQ values in header string not corrext (should be :FF:FF,:FF and the comma needs to retain) The XQ values below the sequence for the same barcode are also incorrect but different to thos ein the header
+3rd XQ values in header string not corrext (should be :FF:FF,:FF and the comma needs to retain) The XQ values below the sequence for the same barcode are also incorrect but different to those in the header

 @SRR28867557.2 CR:TCCGGCTTAT_NTACCTAAG_CGAAGATCGA:CY:FFFFFFFFFF_#FFFFFFFF_F:FF:FF_:F:CB:TCCGGCTTAT_TTACCTAAG_GAAGATCGAG:XQ:FFFFFFFFFF_#FFFFFFFF_:FF:FF_:FF:XP:1_1_25:XM:0_1_0:UR:ATTTGGCC:UY:FF:F::FF/1
 TCCGGCTTAT TTACCTAAG GAAGATCGAG ATTTGGCC